$ 1,009,137 raised 2,759 donors

-Graduate School and Research has raised $ 100 from 1 gifts!
+Graduate School and Research has raised $ 4,925 from 16 donors!

 A group of people in a line